vanessaroman/regex-tutorial/Develop/gist-template.md

 We can see that ? is trying to match any grouping that matches https:// zero or one times.

+We can see that + is matching one or more of the character set that matches any digit character between a and z followed by a literal period and a -

+We can see that {2,6} is matching between 2 to 6 occurrences of a string that contains any lowercase letter between a–z followed by a literal period.

+We can see that in "([ \ / \w \ .-]*)" * is matching zero or more of the preceding set.

+We can see that in "([ \ / \ w \ .-]* ) * \ / ?" * is matching zero or more of the preceding capturing set and ? is matching anywhere from 0 to 1 of the preceding /.

 ### OR Operator